David Bailie Warden: Teacher and diplomat

-Rather than seek a new licence to preach, in New York he found employment as teacher, first as principal of the Columbia Academy, at Kinderhook, and in 1801 head tutor at nearby Kingston Academy in Ulster county.
-He also tutored the family of John Armstrong Jr. When in 1806 President Jefferson appointed the Revolutionary War general Minister to court of Napoleon, Warden accompanied him as legation secretary to Paris.
+Rather than seek a new licence to preach, in New York he found employment as a teacher, first as principal of the Columbia Academy in Kinderhook, and in 1801 head tutor at nearby Kingston Academy in Ulster county.
+He also tutored the family of John Armstrong Jr. When in 1806 President Jefferson appointed the Revolutionary War general Minister to the court of Napoleon, Warden accompanied him as legation secretary to Paris.

-In 1808 Jefferson appointed Warden consul pro tempore, but despite loyalty shown in defense of his employer when attacked by Federalist press, in September 1810 Armstrong relieved Warden of his duties, two days before relinquishing his own position.
+In 1808 Jefferson appointed Warden consul pro tempore, but despite loyalty shown in defence of his employer when attacked by Federalist press, in September 1810 Armstrong relieved Warden of his duties, two days before relinquishing his own position.

-In the United States, Jefferson (to whom Warden continued to send political reports from Paris) interceded with his successor in the White House, James Madison, He described Warden as "a perfectly good humored, inoffensive man, a man of science and I observe a great favorite of those of Paris… ".
+In the United States, Jefferson (to whom Warden continued to send political reports from Paris) interceded with his successor in the White House, James Madison.
+He described Warden as "a perfectly good humored, inoffensive man, a man of science and I observe a great favorite of those of Paris… ".
 Warden was also favoured by Eliza Parke Curtis, granddaughter of George Washington and a close friend of Dolly Madison, the President's wife.
 Further support was offered by the network United Irish exiles, among them Thomas Addis Emmet, William MacNeven, William Sinclair and John Chambers, and on other Ulster Presbyterian immigrants who had been significant to Democratic-Republican electoral successes in major eastern cities.

-In 1809, Warden was elected as a member of the American Philosophical Society in Philadelphia.